 Blog 7: Color Coordination

 These steps and techniques will allow you to make many color combinations that most people never even think about.
-(I sure hope this looks familiar … because we just covered a lot of it in Blog 6 … but repetition is one of the best learning tools you can use.)

 - Click > https://mitchell-watrous.pixels.com to get started.